Raafay7/Glamora-AI-Fashion-Recommendation/README.md

 # Glamora

+GLAMORA, an AI-driven fashion recommender system designed to transform the online shopping experience via tailored recommendations and natural language interaction.
+GLAMORA employs a hybrid methodology that fuses content-based and collaborative filtering techniques, augmented by Natural Language Processing (NLP) functionalities.
 This project is a full-fledged eCommerce website built using Django, a high-level Python web framework.
 It includes essential features such as user authentication, product browsing, cart management, checkout process, payment integration, and more.
 The website is designed to be robust, scalable, and user-friendly, providing a seamless shopping experience for customers.

 ## Table of Contents